-The LanguageLine program, founded in 2018, is an international student-run program that virtually connects senior citzens (60+) who speak German or Russian to students learning that language in university or high school.
+The LanguageLine program, founded in 2018, is an international student-run program that virtually connects senior citzens (60+) who speak German or Russian to students learning that language.
 LanguageLine has already changed the lives of over 200 senior citizens and language students.

 Soon after registering to participate in a meeting, you'll receive an email giving you several meeting options that you can choose from- this includes the link to your virtual meeting and the time.

 Take advantage of the time you time you get during your meeting with your senior or student(s) to practice your language skills as much as possible and of course: enjoy it!